Extreme Measures

 Takeaway

-Landlords with a proactive due diligence program and well-maintained, third-party documentation—such as as-built floor plans, calculation charts, and area certificates—can prevent most area disputes from arising.
-However, if a dispute does occur, hiring an unbiased professional measurement company like Extreme Measures can help clarify and resolve the issue before the tenant takes legal action.
+Landlords with a proactive due diligence program and well-maintained documentation, like as-built floor plans, calculation charts, and area certificates; can prevent most area disputes from arising in the first place.
+However, if a dispute does occur, hiring an unbiased professional measurement company like Extreme Measures can help to clarify and resolve issues before tenants escalate further.